custom-components/pyscript/docs/reference.rst

 occurs if it evaluates to ``True`` (or non-zero).
 For each state variable, eg: ``domain.name``, the prior value is also available to the expression as ``domain.name.old`` in case you want to condition the trigger on the prior value too.

+The optional ``state_hold`` is a numeric duration is seconds.
+If specified, the state trigger delays executing the trigger function for this amount of time.
+If the state trigger expression changes to ``False`` during that time, the trigger is canceled and a wait for a new trigger begins.
+If the state trigger expression changes, but is still ``True`` then the ``state_hold`` time is not restarted - the trigger will still occur that number of seconds after the first state trigger.

 Multiple arguments are logically "or"ed together, so the trigger occurs if any of the expressions evaluate to ``True``.
 Any argument can alternatively be a list or set of strings, and they are